BitPoet/PwMemcache/README.md

 Beta, use with care

 ## Prerequisites
-The Memcache extension must be installed.
+The Memcache extension must be installed and enabled in PHP.

-### Notice
+#### Notice
 There are two quite similar libraries, Memcache and Memcache*d*.
 The former is the one this module works with.
 It may be a starting point for anybody wanting to create a similar module for Memcache*d*.

 ## Usage